datateknik-lth/datateknik-lth/EDAF15-algimp/sammanfattnigar/Sammanfattning_Felix_Andy.md

 > cannot be loaded until the outcome has been determined.

 **Rename Registers**
-> Are used to eliminate *true dependencies* (when the outcome of one instruction
+> Are used to eliminate *anti- and output dependencies*.
-> is dependent on another).
 The concerned hazards are write after read and write
-> after write
+> after write.

 **Reorder buffer**
 > The reorder buffer is used for *out-of-order execution*.
 It allows